tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 When you decide if you want to use a database in your search strategy, you can focus on the following five properties:

-- Type of database: Is it multidisciplinary or topic-specific?
+1. Type of database: Is it multidisciplinary or topic-specific?
-- Easy of use: is the database easy to navigate?
+2. Easy of use: is the database easy to navigate?
-- Search options: how advanced does my search need to be?
+3. Search options: how advanced does my search need to be?
 What are options for filtering and sorting information?
-- Quality: how is the quality of the information on the database checked?
+4. Quality: how is the quality of the information on the database checked?
-- Peers: Is the database recommended by your peers or supervisor?
+5. Peers: Is the database recommended by your peers or supervisor?

 You can often check the help function of a found database to get answers to these questions.

-Moreover, a lot information on different databases can be found on specific pages in TUlib. and the library databases teamLinks to an external site.
+Moreover, a lot information on different databases can be found on specific pages in <a href= "https://www.tudelft.nl/tulib/searching-resources/resources" target=_blank>TUlib</a>.

 ```{admonition} Guided Activity: Selecting Databases for your Thesis Literature Search
 :class: dropdown tip